 It is time to prepare ourselves for the role of a priest, teaching a way of life to the world, serving as a mediator, blessing or conferring good upon people.

 The Bible records that Jesus of Nazareth's Father was God and His mother was Mary, a human.
 What, then, was His nature?
 Was He a man?
 Was He divine?

 Deists believe that creation proves the existence of God, yet they assert that God has left this marvelous and interdependent creation to manage itself.

 Because God is holy, His people must also be holy, displaying the character of God.
 Holiness designates God-like qualities found in those sanctified by God.

 Moses sacrificed great worldly honor to become a servant of God, demonstrating real servant leadership.
 God praises Moses for his faithfulness and meekness.

-Maintaining good health is a vital part of our duty to glorify God in our bodies.
-We should study health and ourselves so we can keep the temple of the Holy Spirit healthy and do good for others.
+Maintaining good health is a vital part of our duty to glorify God.
+We should study health and ourselves so we can maintain the temple of the Holy Spirit.

 John Ritenbaugh, reflecting on how people react to impending economic scarcities, observes that moving into the present and living expediency replaces focusing on the future.
 If we allow expediency to become the dominant factor in our decision-making, we will ignore the future and our responsibilities to follow God's health …